 While both the archaeological and palaeontological specialists had no objections to the proposed development being authorised (refer to Appendix G3a and G3b), using the precautionary principle, the possibility of any heritage related discovery during construction has been accommodated in the EMPr (attached as Appendix J), this is in line with the comment received from SAHRA in such cases.
-Comment on the Notice of Intent to develop (from SAHRA) is still forthcoming and will be included in Appendix E of the final BAR - Correspondence from Organs of State.
+Comment on the proposed development (from SAHRA) is included in Appendix E of this final BAR - Correspondence from Organs of State.

-However, as a precautionary principle, the possibility of any heritage related discovery during construction has been accommodated in the EMPr (attached as Appendix J), in line with the preliminary and final comments to be received from SAHRA as per Appendix E attached (Correspondence from Organs of State).
+However, as a precautionary principle, the possibility of any heritage related discovery during construction has been accommodated in the EMPr (attached as Appendix J), in line with the preliminary and final comments received from SAHRA as per Appendix E attached (Correspondence from Organs of State).